tychen-SJTU/tychen-SJTU.github.io/_pages/about.md

 My research focuses on Video Understanding, Video Reasoning, and Causal Reasoning.

-If you are interested in my work or research direction, please do not hesitate to contact [me](tieyuanchen@sjtu.edu.cn).
+If you are interested in my work or reasoning, please do not hesitate to contact [me](tieyuanchen@sjtu.edu.cn).

 ## Honors and Awards
 1. China National Scholarship.
 2021.(**Top 1%**)